Test-Time Modification: Inverse Domain Transformation for Robust Perception: Introduction

 We evaluate our inverse domain transformation on domain generalization benchmarks for semantic segmentation, detection, and classification.
 Our test-time modification (TTM) pipeline improves performance across all settings without finetuning either the discriminative or generative models, offering a simple, task-agnostic approach to domain generalization.
-Our main contributions are as follows: \begin{itemize} \item A formalisation of and recipe for Inverse Domain Transformation for view modification of test data \item Quantitative evaluation and analysis of Test-Time Modification (TTM) as a new paradigm that requires no retraining of generative or discriminative models \item State-of-the-art results for various pretrained models on benchmarks such as BDD~\cite{yu2020bdd100k}, DarkZurich~\cite{sakaridis2019guided}, ACDC~\cite{sakaridis2021acdc}, ImageNet-R~\cite{hendrycks2021many} \end{itemize}
+Our main contributions are: \begin{itemize} \item A formalisation of and recipe for Inverse Domain Transformation for view modification of test data \item Quantitative evaluation and analysis of Test-Time Modification (TTM) as a new paradigm that requires no retraining or fine-tuning \item State-of-the-art results for various pretrained models on benchmarks such as BDD~\cite{yu2020bdd100k}, DarkZurich~\cite{sakaridis2019guided}, ACDC~\cite{sakaridis2021acdc}, ImageNet-R~\cite{hendrycks2021many} \end{itemize}